dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 3. **<u>Test</u>** - We can Automate and Simply Tests
  - We can test some part manually
  - At the same time write test cases/automate some task to avoid manual and time-consuming interaction
- - Automate testing helps to get breaking changes/last-minute code shocking changes at the initial level itself
+ - `Automate testing helps to get breaking changes/last-minute code shocking changes at the initial level itself`

 Whenever we develop any application we need to test it.
 Sometimes the test is performed manually by developer/QA team member or at a time we prefer writing an Automated Unit Test.

-Test-Driven Development is a single powerful tool to prevent bugs, defects from within our application.
+`Test Driven Development is a single powerful tool to prevent bugs, defects from within our application`.
 By putting some efforts on Testing we get better quality software with fewer bugs which is more maintainable in the long term.

 ### Manual testing process/steps
 1. Launch application in the browser